NVIDIA/NeMo-Run/README.md

 > [!IMPORTANT]
 > NeMo-Run is still in active development and this is a pre-release.
 The API is subject to change without notice while in pre-release.
 First official release will be 0.1.0 and will be included in NeMo FW 24.09 as well.

 NeMo-Run is a powerful tool designed to streamline the configuration, execution, and management of machine learning experiments across various computing environments.
-NeMo-Run has three core responsiblities:
+NeMo-Run has three core responsibilities:

 1. [Configuration](./docs/source/guides/configuration.md)
 2. [Execution](./docs/source/guides/execution.md)